haresfaiez/haresfaiez.github.io/_posts/2021-08-25-software-design-lessons-from-how-buildings-learn.md

 If we identify layers, we should be able to maintain each of them without hassle.
 We have many practices in software that simplify this:
 Dependency injection, Inversion of Control, Closures, ...

-> A design imperative emerges: An adaptive building has to allow slippage
-> between the differently-paced systems of Site, Structure, Skin, Services, Space
-> plan, and Stuff.
-Otherwise the slow systems block the flow of the quick ones,
-> and the quick ones tear up the slow ones with their constant change.
-> Embedding the systems together may look efficient at first, but over time it is
-> the opposite, and destructive as well.

 ## A whole
 The book draws on Christofer Alexender's philosophies of owner/builder,